 So why even consider taking out insurance?

 When you take out your cover you can add another device for free.
-That’s right, as long as your device cost less than £2000, you can get it insured at no extra cost.
+That’s right, as long as your device cost less than £2000 brand new, you can get it insured at no extra cost.
 And it doesn’t quite end there.
 You can keep adding extra devices for just £3 per month.
 From 3D TV’s to game consoles to laptops, it’s all covered.
 You can even insure your mobile phone as long as it’s less than three years old (although a £75 excess does apply for phones).

 How does this compare to other insurance companies?